-We were incorporated in Massachusetts on November 28, 1983, as Vascutech, Inc. On June 16, 1998, we were reincorporated in Delaware, and on April 6, 2001, we changed our name to LeMaitre Vascular, Inc. On October 19, 2006, we executed our initial public offering, and our common stock trades on The Nasdaq Global Market under the symbol "LMAT."
+On October 19, 2006, we executed our initial public offering, and our common stock trades on The Nasdaq Global Market under the symbol "LMAT."
+In January 2021 we changed our brand name to "LeMaitre".
 Our principal executive offices are located at 63 Second Avenue, Burlington, Massachusetts 01803, and our telephone number is (781) 221-2266.
 Our website address is www.lemaitre.com.